Informed Consent for Teletherapy and Online Therapy

 This agreement is intended as an addition to the Intake Form, Policy and Procedures Form, HIPAA Acknowledgment Form, and Credit Card Authorization Form.
 This agreement does not amend any of the terms of those agreements

-Your signature below indicates agreement with its terms and conditions.
+Your signature below indicates agreement with these terms and conditions as well as consent for treatment by teletherapy.

 Procedure